Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Waste module not always adapted to multi-store retail complexity

-• Greater focus on reporting than operational automation
+• Greater focus on reporting than on operational document automation

 Waste Logics